Swimming in the Meramec River and hiking to an old cave entrance was our “Sunday Funday” as a family at Onondaga Cave State Park.

 Canoehenge

 I first had him stop at Canoehenge, which is an area where canoes are propped up to look like Stonehenge.
-It was hard to gain a good photo of it since it was in the trees.
+It was hard to get a good photo of it since it was in the trees.
 The canoes were all in a circle and the middle was a sitting area.
 It looks like it is a good place to congregate for a group.
 I thought it was a fun idea and probably had something to do with the nearby resort and canoe launch.

 Huzzah Conservation Area